 A teen’s first paycheck is a rite of passage on the way to adulthood.
-Learning to manage his money is also part of the journey.
-Here are some ways to empower your teen to make good financial decisions, and strike a balance between saving and spending his pay.
+Learning to manage money is also part of the journey.
+Here are some ways to empower your teen to make good financial decisions and, strike a balance between saving and spending.

 Open a checking account

-Having a place to put his money reduces the likelihood of your teen spending or losing it.
+Having a place to save money reduces the likelihood of your teen spending or losing it.
 It also opens a door to the world of adulthood.
-This is a great time to tell him that as long as the money is in the account, it earns dividends every day.
-So it’s like getting free money.
+This is a great time to remind your teen that as long as the money is in the account, it earns dividends every day.
+So it’s like getting money for nothing.

 Agree where each paycheck goes

-Give your teen the freedom to make choices from options that you give him.
-Find out from him what his goals are and let him choose how to reach those goals.
-For example, let him choose between helping pay a certain amount toward a used car or contributing toward the cost of auto insurance, and gas to use the family vehicle.
-This will not only make him feel in control of his money, but it will also ease your financial burden.
+Give your teen the freedom to make choices from options you both agree on.
+Ask what their financial goals are and let them choose how to reach them.
+For example, let your teen choose between contributing a certain amount toward a used car, or contributing toward the cost of auto insurance and gas to use the family vehicle.
+This will not only allow your teen to feel in control of their money, but it will also ease your financial burden.

 Compare needs to wants

-For a working teen, learning to focus on what’s most important when tempted to spend money is tough, but necessary.
-Think of a time you regret choosing wants over needs and share that memory.
-Again, give him choices and make sure he understands the consequences of satisfying all of his wants in the moment.
+For a working teen, learning to focus on what’s most important is necessary, but tough given the frequent temptation to spend.
+Share a memory of a time you regret choosing wants over needs.
+Again, give your teen choices and make sure your young adult understands the consequences of satisfying all of their wants in the moment.

-Share your stories about early jobs and how you learned to handle money as you became a young adult.
-He’ll especially enjoy — and learn from — hearing about mistakes you made!
-Don’t be afraid to let him make some mistakes, too.
+Next, be open about your early jobs and how you learned to handle money as you became a young adult.
+Your teen may especially enjoy — and learn from — hearing about mistakes you made!
+Don’t be afraid to let your teen make mistakes, too.
 Learning to be accountable and finding ways to adjust are valuable lessons.
-Once your teen shows he is learning those lessons, you can reward him by matching all or a portion of what he saves as extra motivation.
+Once your teen shows they are learning those lessons, consider rewarding your teen by matching all or a portion of what your young adult saves as extra motivation, if you can.

 Article provided by Local Government Federal Credit Union.